 The FDA, with input from the National Cancer Institute and the pediatric cancer research community, has compiled and published a list of relevant pediatric molecular targets [PDF] to provide guidance to industry in planning for new submissions.
 However, it’s important for sponsors to keep in mind that designation as a relevant pediatric molecular target is neither an absolute nor the only requirement for pediatric evaluation.
 Studies may still be required for products directed at targets that do not appear on the list, and waivers may still be possible for products directed at relevant targets.

-When the RACE for Children Act goes into effect on August 18, 2020, all sponsors of new oncology drugs (orphan or not) intended for both adult and pediatric populations should plan to include an iPSP as part of their submission to the FDA.
+The RACE for Children Act is now in effect, and all sponsors of new oncology drugs (orphan or not) intended for both adult and pediatric populations should plan to include an iPSP as part of their submission to the FDA.
 The EU has long required such sponsors to submit and discuss their pediatric investigational plans (PIPs) before completion of human pharmacokinetic (PK) studies.
 With this new legislation, sponsors working in both the US and the EU should seek a partner with the appropriate regulatory consulting expertise to align these pediatric strategies in order to streamline the clinical development process.

 National Cancer Institute.
 Cancer in Children and Adolescents. https://www.cancer.gov/types/childhood-cancers/child-adolescent-cancers-fact-sheet.
 Accessed September 26, 2019.